jhonnygo/gcp-get-oauth2-token/README.md

 * GCP - Scopes of your Service Account
 <br><br>

-# How to install this librarie?.
+# :star: How to install this librarie?.

 ## Use this command to install the librarie.
 <pre>
 $ sudo curl -s https://raw.githubusercontent.com/jhonnygo/gcp-get-oauth2-token/main/install.sh | bash
 </pre>

-# How to uninstall this librarie?.
+# :boom: How to uninstall this librarie?.

 ## Use this command to uninstall the librarie.
 <pre>
 $ sudo curl -s https://raw.githubusercontent.com/jhonnygo/gcp-get-oauth2-token/main/uninstall.sh | bash
 </pre>

-# After installation.
+# :sparkler: After installation.

 ## Once you have installed the library, you need the following data: